 This kind of fragmentation of web crawling with different robots organized by type of information sought was intended to put less stress, and less of a load on web pages being crawled.
 But segmenting crawling by type created new problems in managing which crawlers visited different servers, and when.

 The patent was originally filed back in 2003, and chances are very good that Google’s crawling of web sites has evolved in the years since this document was created.
 But the basic concepts about using multiple crawlers, scheduling the crawling of pages, prioritizing different kinds of pages to be crawled based upon metrics like PageRank, might still be very similar almost 7 years later.
+A polite Web crawling protocol developed before Google filed this patent, and it takes politeness further.

 Search Engine Push Towards Page Speed